mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * The activities in the session are ordered by activity event time
 * The result element gets end-of-window time, ten minutes after the oldest event time
-* The oldest event do not have to be necessarily the latest one
+* The oldest event don't have to be necessarily the latest one

 ## Continues long-lasting session